-- 7.1 Subject to 7.2 and 7.3 below assessment is governed by the Code of Assessment which is contained in the GSA Academic Calendar. - 7.2 The minimum requirement for the award of credit for a course is the submission of at least 75% by weight of the summative assessment (including any examinations).
-Additional requirements, including attendance requirements, shall be published in the Definitive Programme Document and/or given to students in writing by the relevant head of Department or programme leader at the commencement of the course. - 7.3 At levels 1, 2 and 3 there will be examinations in Studio, Historical and Critical Studies, Language Studies and Social Sciences in June and August of each year.
+- 7.1 Subject to §7.2 and §7.3 below assessment is governed by the Code of Assessment which is published by The Glasgow School of Art. - 7.2 The minimum requirement for the award of credit for a course is the submission of at least 75% by weight of the summative assessment (including any examinations).
+Additional requirements, including attendance requirements, shall be published in the Definitive Programme Document and/or given to candidates in writing by the relevant head of Department or programme leader at the commencement of the course. - 7.3 At levels 1, 2 and 3 there will be examinations in Studio, Forum for Critical Inquiry, Language Studies and Social Sciences in June and August of each year.
 A candidate who fails to achieve grade D or better in all components in the June examinations will be permitted reassessment in August.
 The Examination Board may permit a candidate who has not achieved a grade D or better in all components after the August examinations to resubmit the component(s) graded below D on one final occasion in June of the following year.
 All reassessment results will be capped at grade D3. - 7.4 The examinations at level H will be taken at one and the same diet and reassessment is not permitted.
-The contribution of the Studio, Historical and Critical Studies and Social Science components to the Honours degree award shall be 67%, 25% and 8% respectively - 7.5 The examinations at level M will be taken at one and the same diet.
-The contribution of the Studio, Historical and Critical Studies and Social Science components to the Masters degree award shall be 67%, 25% and 8% respectively
+The contribution of the Studio, Forum for Critical Inquiry and Social Science components to the Honours degree award shall be 67%, 25% and 8% respectively - 7.5 The examinations at level M will be taken at one and the same diet.
+The contribution of the Studio, Forum for Critical Inquiry and Social Science components to the Masters degree award shall be 67%, 25% and 8% respectively